-Mom always believed in combining pleasure with her work, and by sandwiching poetry between the pages of her recipe books, she had only to turn a page or two to find some helpful thought or word of encouragement or a smile to help her through a long day.
+Mom always believed in combining pleasure with her work, and by sandwiching poetry between the pages of her recipe books, she had only to turn a page or two to find some helpful thought or word of encouragement or a smile to help her through a busy day.

 Her favorite cooking poetry was always present whenever the days got too stressful or busy, and she needed a boost.
 Sometimes reading a special kitchen poem can brighten one's day like receiving a fresh bouquet of yellow flowers.

 Do you have favorite little poems you've clipped from magazines and newspapers?
 Try randomly inserting them one by one into your recipe books so they'll be found whenever you need a little dose of happiness.

 Let kitchen poems and cooking be a part of your day!